vcavallo/javascript-lectures/README.md

 1. Clone this locally
 2. You done son!

-I will be updating this adding new content.
+I will be updating this with new content occasionally.
 Just fetch and merge to get newest content.